Best Cheap Health Insurance in Indiana (2025)

 How much does health insurance cost in Indiana?

-Health insurance in Indiana costs an average of $432 per month, but if you get discounts based on your income, you could pay an average of $82 per month.
+Health insurance in Indiana costs an average of $432 per month if you pay full price, but if you get discounts based on your income, you could pay an average of $82 per month.

-- Higher plan tiers, like Gold, cost more each month but let you get cheaper medical care.
+- Higher plan tiers, like Gold, cost more each month, but they let you get cheaper medical care.

 - Monthly rates start cheap and increase sharply as you reach middle age.
 In Indiana, a 60-year-old will pay more than twice as much as a 40-year-old for the same level of coverage across all plan tiers.